dinoboff/skeleton/README.rst

 The `src` attribute sets the relative path to the skeleton directory where the script will find the files and directories to create.

-The `vars` attribute list the variables the templates will require.
+The `variables` attribute list the variables the templates will require.
 The variables with a default can be left blank by the user.

 `Skeleton.cmd()` is a convenient method to set an optparser and